aGotelli/ROS-and-Qt/README.md

 There is a panel where to select the ROS version.
 Here select Noetic.
 For what concerns the Build System, choose CatkinBuild (as before we used catkin build to initialize the workspace).

-The last thing remaining is to Browse the folder "qt_wss/catkin" and click Next.
+The last thing remaining is to Browse the folder "~/QtCreator/latest/catkin" and click Next. (the image may refer to another path, which was in a previus version of the tutorial)
 That will open the following window.

   ![ROS-and-Qt](images/creation2.png)